ricardoues/Traffic-Sign-Classifier/writeup.md

 The model with better performance in the validation set is the model 2 with LeNet architecture and dropout equal 0.25, it is the model that we choose to predict new images.
 Finally, the accuracy of this model in the test set is the highest among all models.
+It is possible to use a more sophisticated method such as cross validation but due to time restrictions

 My final model results were: